-[†]Acknowledgements: We thank R. Davies, C. Kotsogiannis, S. McCorriston, B. Zissimos, participants in the Seminars Series of the Depts. of Economics at UC Dublin and the University of Exeter, in the 14th Annual PET Conference, in the 15th Annual ETSG Conference, and the 69th Annual IIPF Congress for constructive comments and suggestions.
+[†]Acknowledgements: We thank R. Davies, M. Greaker, C. Kotsogiannis, S. McCorriston, B. Zissimos, participants in the Seminars Series of the Depts. of Economics at UC Dublin and the University of Exeter, in the 14th Annual PET Conference, in the 5th World Congress of Environmental and Resource Economists, and the 69th Annual IIPF Congress, and in the 90th Annual WEAI Congress, for constructive comments and suggestions.
 The authors graciously acknowledge the co-funding of this research by the European Social Fund (ESF) and the Greek NSRF-Research Funding Program: THALIS.